isomerpages/moe-cjc/_academic-information/Mathematics and Science/Chemistry.md

 h 30 min, including 1 or 2 stimulus-based questions.</p>
 <p><strong>Which courses in university have A-Level Chemistry as admission criteria?</strong>
 <br>A good H2 pass in Chemistry is required for courses such as Medicine,
+Dentistry (these two courses also require another H2 Science), Pharmacy, and Chemistry.&nbsp;</p>
+<p>The list given is not exhaustive, and for most courses that require knowledge
-Dentistry (these two courses also require another H2 Science), Pharmacy and Chemistry.</p>
+of Science, at least one H2 Science (not necessarily Chemistry) may be required.
+E.g. H2 Chemistry or H2 Physics for Engineering.A good H2 pass in Chemistry is required for courses such as Medicine, Dentistry (these two courses also require another H2 Science), Pharmacy and Chemistry.</p>
 <p>The list given is not exhaustive, and for most courses that require knowledge
 of Science, at least one H2 Science (not necessarily Chemistry) may be required.
 E.g. H2 Chemistry or H2 Physics for Engineering.</p>